The future cost of college is no joke. That's why parents like me are looking for a way to pay for college without student loans.

 Fast forward to the year 2030 when my daughter starts her freshman year of college, 5% inflation on that $100,000 in 2030 comes to $168,000!
 Oh, and then you add in my son who will be attending college in 2032 and he’ll need around $185,000.

 That means I’m looking at around $353,000 for my two children to eat, sleep and learn during 4 years of college.
 AHHHHH!!!!

 I don’t know about you, but that number makes my head hurt.
 So much so that I want to throw my hands up in the air and just quit.

 But, I love my kids too much and I know how important college can be in this country.
 A study by Georgetown University found that college graduates earn $1 million more over their lifetime than high school graduates.
 College leads to more education, more connections and more money.
 I would not have the career and the privileges I have today if it weren’t for my time in college.

-So … How are we going to cover almost $400,000 for our two kids to attend college and graduate debt-free with no student loans?
+So … How are we going to cover $350,000 to pay for college without student loans?